jlipps/monocle-js/README.md

 ```

 This is obviously a contrived example, but when building up a library of
-project-speciic functionality, you often find yourself doing this in Node.
+project-specific functionality, you often find yourself doing this in Node.

 Here's what the same code could look like using Monocle: